 – Another 22 per cent cited the crucial factor of unforeseen expensive medical expenditure – either for the debtor himself or someone he knows – as the motive behind borrowing.

 – A serious issue compounding the debt matrix, gambling is the factor that dragged as much as 22 per cent into borrowing.
 Gambling is the culprit that hauled in 2 per cent of the debtors in 2004.
-The figure has seen an upward turn of 17 per cent in the first two quarters this year.
-However, it has gone down since 31 per cent from last year.
+The figure has seen an upward turn of 17 per cent in the first two quarters in 2015.
+However, it has gone down since 31 per cent from 2014.

 – The sheer deficiency of saving for the future has only added to the trouble of increasing debt.
 Saving is a compulsory ‘skill’ that needs to be inculcated in our behavior.
 Regular saving helps one become and remain financially independent, invest in a home or car, provide for unforeseen expenses, emergencies, and most importantly, stay out of debt and lead a stress-free financial life.